ukb-dt/grit/index.md

 ---

-# Polished riff (long — suitable for an essay intro)
+# Prologue & riff (long — suitable for an essay intro)

 **Grit: why passion and resilience are the secrets to success.**
 “For I have always maintained that, excepting fools, men do not differ much in intellect, only in zeal and hard work; and I still think this is an eminently important difference.” — *Charles Darwin (letter to F. Galton)*